Included in course fees for 1 person are, where appropriate:

 - Platform lift on stairs to the Bar, Cedar Room, Harness Room and Courtyard Studio

-- All the ground floor and gardens generally accessible to wheelchair users.
+- All the ground floor and gardens are generally accessible to wheelchair users.

 - Accessible WC